Dark-eyed Junco The Snow Birds Nesting Mating Habits

 Mating Habits of Juncos

-Juncos are generally monogamous (one male to one female) defending their territory during the nesting and breeding season.
+Juncos are monogamous (one male to one female) and will defend their territory during the nesting and breeding season.

 The mating rituals are similar to other birds.
 A male will approach a female and bow and do a wing quiver.